 What is Amateur Radio?

-Amateur Radio, or Ham Radio, is a hobby with activities involving communication via radio waves.
+Amateur Radio, also known as Ham Radio, is a hobby with activities involving communication using the radio frequency spectrum.
 Most enthusiasts are fascinated with operating radio transmitters, receivers and antennas or how radio waves are able to get from one corner of the earth to another.